 We trust that the insights and strategies presented in this report will serve as a valuable resource as you navigate these changes.
-Of course, with 2025 being an election year, it's wise to take these predictions with a grain of salt, as the landscape could shift once more.
+With Labor retaining government in 2025, many of the key priorities remain in motion - but the execution will require focus, creativity, and the right people.

-As the government evolves, and whichever direction it takes, Talent will continue to adapt to meet the emerging needs of the public service.
-Together, we can harness the opportunities the future presents, fostering a resilient workforce capable of delivering exceptional outcomes for the Australian community.
+Talent remains committed to supporting the public service through this next chapter.
+Together, we can continue building a resilient workforce capable of delivering exceptional outcomes for the Australian community.